 Important Change in Reporting for 2018

-In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related (QTRE) expenses we billed to your student account for the calendar (tax) year.
-Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report in Box 1 the amount of QTRE you paid during the year.
+In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) we billed to your student account for the calendar (tax) year.
+Due to a change to institutional reporting requirements under federal law, beginning with the tax year 2018, we will report in Box 1 the amount of QTRE you paid during the year.

 Depending on your income (or your family’s income, if you are a dependent), whether you were considered full or half-time enrolled, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
 (You can find detailed information about claiming education tax credits in IRS Publication 970, page 9.)